Renard GAA

-Reenard (or Renard as it is also spelled) is a Gaelic Athletic Association club from the Kerry, Ireland townland of Reenard.
+Reenard (or Renard as it is also spelled) is a Gaelic Athletic Association club from the County Kerry, Ireland townland of Reenard.
 The club competes in Gaelic football competitions organized by the Kerry county board and the South Kerry divisional board.
 Together with nine other clubs they supply players to the South Kerry Divisional team.

 History

 The first mention of Reenard was when Pat McGillicuddy of Reenard won the first Dublin Senior Football Championship in 1887 with Erins Hope which was then the name of football team of St. Patrick's College of Education in Drumcondra.

 McGillicuddy returned to County Kerry to take up principalship of the National School in the nearby townland of Knockeens in 1890 and immediately set about organising Gaelic football in the locality.

 Reenard contested the 1902, 1903, 1904 and 1905 South Kerry Championship and were affiliated to the South Kerry Board in 1904.
 In 1925 the South Kerry League commenced seeing Reenard compete along with other South Kerry teams.
-In 1942 playing as "Con Keatings" they won their first title, the Iveragh Junior Championship, by defeating Waterville on a score 1-4 to 1-1.
+In 1942 playing as "Con Keatings" they won their first title, the Iveragh Junior Championship, by defeating Waterville on a score 1–4 to 1–1.